evekites/STM32_AstrumPCBPublic/1107 - LED strip ws2812/Readme.md

 # Configuration

-A "Grove Neopixel (WS2812) LED strip" is connected to GPIO3
+A "Grove Neopixel (WS2812) LED strip" is connected to GPIO3 with 10 Neopixels

 - PINOUT & CONFIGURATION
   - Set PA10 to TIM1_CH3